Adhoc Testing with in Software Testing with Example

 2. buddy Testing

-Pair testing is a type of Adhoc testing in which the member of the development team and the testing team sit together and work on the same module .when the development team completes unit testing then pair testing comes into the picture. pair testing helps the tester develop a better test case.
+Pair testing is a type of ad hoc testing in which the member of the development team and the testing team sit together and work on the same module When the development team completes unit testing, then, pair-testing comes into the picture. pair testing helps the tester develop a better test case.

-2-Buddy Testing
+Buddy Testing

 Advantages of Adhoc Testing :

-Here important Adhoc testing advantage is given...
+Here important ad hoc testing advantage is given...

 • Ad hoc testing helps the tester to break the application.